#52 TRENDING IN Pop Culture 🔥

 50k+ pageviews

-Angeline Zhao is an eleventh-grader at Phillips Academy Andover.
+Angeline Zhao is a senior at Phillips Academy Andover.
 She loves journalism, competition math, teaching, and playing card games.
 Angeline often spends hours overanalyzing books and binge-watching shows like Gilmore Girls and Brooklyn 99.

 Comment